mpi-sws-rse/thingflow-python/docs/tutorial.rst

 serve as elements of our data stream.
 The first member of the tuple, called ``sensor_id`` is the sensor id property of the sensor from which the event originated.
 The second member of the event tuple, ``ts``, is a timestamp of when the event was generated.
-The third member, ``val`` is the value returned by the sensor's ``sample()`` method.
+The third member, ``val``, is the value returned by the sensor's ``sample()`` method.

 The ``SensorPub`` wrapper class creates ``SensorEvent`` instances by default.